C0D1UM/technical-standard/django/viewsets/README.md

 ## Viewset Actions
-You can create custom url for viewset by using "Viewset Actions".
+You can create custom url for viewset by using `@action` decorator.
 It is better than creating separated APIViews.

 ```py